 The adrenal medulla secretes two hormones:

-1 - Epinephrine (Adrenaline), which has marked effect on carbohydrate metabolism.
+1 – Epinephrine (Adrenaline), which has a marked effect on carbohydrate metabolism.

-2 - Norepinephrine (Noradrenaline), which produces accelerated heart vasoconstriction and high blood pressure.
+2 – Norepinephrine (Norepinephrine), which produces heart acceleration, vasoconstriction and high blood pressure.

 These hormones are classified as amines and because they are in the chemical group called catechol, they are called catecholamines.
 These hormones are produced in emergency and stress situations, producing the following effects (in addition to those described above):

-The pancreas is an elongated organ that lies transversely in the upper abdomen, extending from the duodenum to the spleen.
-The detailed anatomy of the pancreas is described in Digestive system.
+The pancreas is an elongated organ that lies transversely across the upper abdomen, extending from the duodenum to the spleen.
+Detailed anatomy of the pancreas is described in Digestive System .

 The pancreas secretes two hormones: insulin and glucagon.
 The cells that produce these hormones are called pancreatic islets (Langerhans).
-Islets are made up of spheroid or ellipsoid cell clusters scattered in the exocrine tissue, along with sparse, often solitary endocrine cells.
-The human pancreas can contain more than one million islands, usually more numerous in the tail.
-These islets have two cell types: alpha endocrinocytes, which produce glucagon, and beta endocrinics, which produce insulin.
+The islets are made up of spheroid or ellipsoidal agglomerations of cells, dispersed in the exocrine tissue, together with sparse, often solitary, endocrine cells.
+The human pancreas can contain over a million islands, usually most numerous in the tail.
+These islets contain two types of cells: alpha endocrinocytes, which produce glucagon, and beta endocrinocytes, which produce insulin.
 These two hormones help control blood glucose levels.
-The effect of insulin is to lower glucose levels while glucagon increases those levels.
+The effect of insulin is to lower glucose levels while glucagon increases these levels.

-Insulin Action: Decreases glucose levels through two mechanisms:
+Action of Insulin : Lowers glucose levels through two mechanisms:

-2) Stimulates cells to burn glucose as fuel.
+2) stimulates cells to burn glucose for fuel.
 Insulin is the only hormone that lowers blood glucose.

-Glucagon Action: This hormone raises blood glucose in two ways:
+Action of Glucagon: This hormone increases blood glucose in two ways:

 1) stimulating the conversion of glycogen to glucose in the liver;

-2) stimulating the conversion of proteins to glucose.
+2) stimulating the conversion of proteins into glucose.

 Gonads (Ovaries and Testicles)